stevebarry/TPS/README.md

 ```cmd
 java -version
 ```
-The application uses version 15.10 Teradata Drivers, which are compatible with versions 15.10, 15.0, 14.10, 14.0, 13.10 of the Teradata database.
-If you require older drivers please raise an issue.
+The application uses version 15.10 Teradata Drivers, which are compatible with versions 15.10, 15.0, 14.10, 14.0 and 13.10 of the Teradata database.
+If you require compatibility with older versions of the Teradata database  please raise an issue.

 ##How to use it